 SERVICES.

 The Society shall maintain and operate an animal shelter in a manner adequate for the confinement, housing and disposal of animals at 1 Shelter Drive, Palm Coast, Florida 32137 (“Shelter”).
 The Society shall provide means to receive and house animals brought to the Shelter by the City’s Police, Animal Control Officers, or other designated officers appointed by the City for this purpose.
 In cases where livestock or other animals are received by the City, the City will try to alternatively place the animals in a suitable boarding facility equipped to house such animals.
 If alternative placement is unable to be found the Society shall work in cooperation with the appropriate agencies to assist in providing appropriate shelter and care.
 The Society shall provide all services, as further described herein, associated with animal sheltering and disposition, in accordance with all federal, state, and local laws, rules, ordinances, statutes, and regulations.
-The services shall include, but are not limited to:

-Record Keeping

-Animal receiving - history

-Identification requirement/In shelter tracking

-Lost & Found

-Health Care & Disposition

-Vaccination/health check

-Adoption

-Euthanization

-Spay & Neuter

-Mandatory

-Assistance

-Community Relations/Education

-Public Relations

-Education Program: Adult-Children

-Professional Relations

-Board of Directors: Officers

-Other Agencies

 The City shall provide the Society, upon dropping off animals, with documentation including the location where the animals were picked up, description of animal, and any available information regarding the disposition of the animal, etc. Documentation will be signed by an Animal Control Officer or agent and a Society employee or agent.